-Recertification for Technician Levels
+Recertification for Technician Levels Only

-Certifications are valid for a three-year period.
-Each certified technician may renew certification by having the Chief/Administrator of the participating agency submit an "Application for Recertification" provided in Appendix C. Because of the high level of skill required of a Trench Rescue Technician, the Certification Council requires that candidates must complete an in-house comprehensive examination on all technician level skills contained in this standard, as part of their recertification process.
-The original copy of the completed in-house comprehensive exam must accompany the recertification request.
+Because of the high level of skills required of a Trench Rescue Technician, the Certification Council requires that candidates complete an in-house comprehensive examination evolution-that allows them to demonstrate the technician-level skills contained in this standard-as part of their recertification process.
+An original copy of a candidate's Technician Training Record for the previous three-year period must accompany each technician recertification request, verifying the candidate is qualified in all technician level skills.